Follow us on Instagram @moonhoneytravelers for hiking and travel inspiration!

 Learn More: Bachlalm to Neustadtalm Circuit Hike

-The Mühlbach High Trail (Mühlbacher Höhenweg in German) runs along the foot of the Hochkönig mountains between Arthurhaus and Erichhütte.
-It’s also stage 2 of Salzburg Almenweg long-distance trail.
+The Mühlbach High Trail (Mühlbacher Höhenweg) runs along the foot of the Hochkönig massif between Arthurhaus and Erichhütte, crossing meadows and patches of forest along the way.
+It also forms stage 2 of the Salzburg Almenweg long-distance trail.

-You can start the hike at either Arthurhaus (paid car park/bus stop) high above Mühlbach am Hochkönig, or at the Erichhütte car park (free car park/bus stop) along the Hochkönigstraße road in Dienten am Hochkönig.
+You can start the hike from either Arthurhaus (paid car park and bus stop) above Mühlbach am Hochkönig or from the Erichhütte car park (free) along the Hochkönigstraße in Dienten am Hochkönig.

 Starting Point | Arthurhaus, Mühlbach am Hochkönig